2018 Innovate Durham Cohort

 Department: City Transportation

-State of Place is a predictive analytics software that quantifies what people love about cities - walkability, sustainability, livability.
-State of Place will use a data-driven, holistic urban design focus to help achieve the city's Vision Zero goal of zero pedestrian fatalities.
-The software automatically recommends optimal ways to improve places for people, planet and profits - effectively and cost efficiently.
+State of Place is a predictive analytics software that quantifies walkability, sustainability and livability.
+State of Place is using a data-driven, holistic urban design focus to help achieve the City's Vision Zero goal of zero pedestrian fatalities.
+Through Innovate Durham they worked with Transportation staff to collect road safety and urban design data to recommend design changes that would make streets safer for drivers, pedestrians and bicyclists.

 Department: City Solid Waste

 TRASHR is an internet of things technology that seeks to make the waste management industry more efficient, while promoting sustainable initiatives.
-TRASHR uses sensors to measure how full a dumpster is and transmits that information to our database where we provide data analytics that can be used to optimize waste routes, validates new composting initiatives, and save money.
+TRASHR uses sensors to measure how full a dumpster is and transmits that information to a database where analytics can be used to optimize pickup.
+For Innovate Durham they tested their devices in several dumpsters throughout the City and made recommendations on pickup schedules.